kadras-io/kadras-engineering-platform/docs/install.md

     -n kadras-packages --create-namespace
   ```

-You can check the full list of available packages as follows.
+You can check the standalone list of available packages as follows.

   ```shell
   kctrl package available list -n kadras-packages